-For example, Itmac does not accept the proposal from the Irish Government to enact a vending ban.
+For example, Itmac questions the proposal from the Irish Government to enact a self-serve vending ban.
 Vending sales are age-verified as are those in retail shops and research is available to demonstrate that the level of compliance is almost 100%.

 Itmac believes that regulation is not always the answer.
 Education and information campaigns can also play a part as we have seen in other sectors and in other countries.

 - Itmac believes the rights of adult consumers who make an informed choice to smoke a legal product should be protected